pkardas/shapes/README.md

 > The main purpose of Python virtual environments is to create an isolated environment for Python projects.
 This means that each project can have its own dependencies, regardless of what dependencies every other project has.

-So for example imagine you are working on multiple projects, project A uses `numpy==1.20.3`, project B uses `numpy==0.9.6` or different version of Python.
+So for example, imagine you are working on multiple projects, project A uses `numpy==1.20.3`, project B uses `numpy==0.9.6` or different version of Python.
 Without virtual environment (using global Python installation) you would need to uninstall and install dependencies every time you switch between projects.
 With virtual environment you don't have to worry about it, because each project have its own, separate environment that can run different dependencies.

 Install pyenv: check documentation - https://github.com/pyenv/pyenv#homebrew-on-macos or **use this nice tutorial https://youtu.be/-5vd5GEpF-w** (there are number of tutorial for other operating systems)

-And then go inside `shapes` project in the terminal, and prepare virtual environment:
+Then go inside `shapes` project in the terminal, and prepare virtual environment:

 ```bash
 $ cd shapes